flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

 ### EXT PWR

-AVAIL light comes on green if external power is plugged in, and external power parameters are normal.
+The AVAIL light comes on green if external power is plugged in, and external power parameters are normal.

-If AVAIL light is green a press will close the power line contactor and the white ON light comes on.
-The aircraft is now powered by external power.
+If the AVAIL light is green, a press will close the power line contactor and the white ON light comes on.
+External power now powers the aircraft.

-If AVAIL light is ON then a press will open the power line contactor and the white ON light goes off.
+If the AVAIL light is ON, then a press will open the power line contactor and the white ON light goes off.
 The aircraft is no longer powered by external power.

 !!! info ""
     1. External power has priority over the APU generator.
 The engine generators have priority over external power.